 A harassment conviction can carry a custodial sentence of six months to five years.

 You will see the same solicitor from start to finish and we will always be on hand to answer your questions.
-We understand facing a criminal allegation can be extremely stressful and our aim is to alleviate any anxiety you feel by explaining things clearly at every stage.
+We understand that facing a criminal allegation can be extremely stressful and our aim is to alleviate any anxiety you feel by explaining things clearly at every stage.